keenanbernard/sem-group3/use-cases/use-case Population Reports.md

 6. The population of a region.
 7. The population of a country.
 8. The population of a district.
 9. The population of a city.
-10. The name of the continent/region/country.
-11. The total population of the continent/region/country.
-12. The total population of the continent/region/country living in cities (including a %).
-13. The total population of the continent/region/country not living in cities (including a %).
+10. The population of the world that speak Chinese, English, Spanish, Arabic, Hindi by the largest number to smallest (including the percentage).

 ### Scope